-- (a) With unobstructed perpendicularly crossing pedestrians with a lateral speed component of not more than 5 km/h; - (b) In unambiguous situations (e.g. not multiple pedestrians); - (c) On flat, horizontal and dry roads affording good adhesion; - (d) No trailer is coupled to the motor vehicle and the mass of the motor vehicle is between maximum mass and mass in running order conditions; [SP33] - (e) In situations where the anticipated impact point is displaced by not more than [0.2 m EP34] SP35] compared to the vehicle longitudinal centre plane; - (f) In ambient illumination conditions of at least 2000 Lux without blinding of the sensors (e.g. direct blinding sunlight). - (g) In absence of weather conditions affecting the dynamic of the vehicle (e.g. no storm, not below $0^{\circ}C$ ) and - (h) When driving straight with no curve, and not turning at an intersection. - (i) In absence of situations resulting from the usage of the vehicle which are directly affecting the braking performance (e.g. brake temperature, severe uneven load distribution) SP36 not deactivate or unreasonably switch the control strategy in these other conditions.
-This shall be demonstrated in accordance with Annex 3 of this Regulation.
+- (a) With unobstructed perpendicularly crossing pedestrians with a lateral speed component of not more than 5 km/h; - (b) In unambiguous situations (e.g. not multiple pedestrians); - (c) On flat, horizontal and dry roads affording good adhesion; - (d) No trailer is coupled to the motor vehicle and the mass of the motor vehicle is between maximum mass and mass in running order conditions; - (e) In situations where the anticipated impact point is displaced by not more than 0.2 m compared to the vehicle longitudinal centre plane; - (f) In ambient illumination conditions of at least 2000 Lux without blinding of the sensors (e.g. direct blinding sunlight). - (g) In absence of weather conditions affecting the dynamic of the vehicle (e.g. no storm, not below 0°C) and - (h) When driving straight with no curve, and not turning at an intersection. - In absence of situations resulting from the usage of the vehicle which are directly affecting the braking performance (e.g. brake temperature, severe uneven load distribution)

-It is recognised that the performances required in this table may not be fully achieved in other conditions than those listed WU37].
-However the system shall
+ALTERNATIVE 1 [It is recognised that the performances required in this table may not be fully achieved in other conditions than those listed above.
+However, the system shall not deactivate or unreasonably switch the control strategy in these other conditions.
+This shall be demonstrated in accordance with Annex 3 of this Regulation.]